Unit 2 - Practice Quiz

 47 Before applying PCA, it is standard practice to:

-A. Square the data
+A. Randomize the data

 C. Mean-center the data